 A detailed view of the doctoral program is located under Program Requirements.
 An overview of the main requirements is below:

 Language Requirement.
 In addition to English, students must have a command of two modern languages and one classical language.
-Students must elect one language as their principal foreign language.
+Students must elect one language as their principal non-English language.
 A firm reading knowledge of the other two languages must be demonstrated either through undergraduate proficiency examinations or coursework.
-In determining proficiency in the principal foreign language, students are held to the standards of the departments of foreign languages.
+In determining proficiency in the principal non- English language, students are held to the standards of the departments of non- English languages.

 Course of Study.
 The curriculum in Comparative Literature has two major objectives: while training students in one literary tradition, it also requires them to be seriously interested in at least two other literatures as well as in the historical, critical, and theoretical problems raised by the study of literature.
 The course of study prior to the general examination reflects these objectives.
 It generally requires four semesters, depending on the student's preparation, background, and performance, and includes course work in Comparative Literature and in the student's major and minor literatures.